- know your codes

 - tell us if equipment is faulty or damaged!

-Did you know between 75-90% of alarms attended are false?
+Did you know between 75-90% of alarms attended to are false?

-The following verification processes are accepted for Toronto and Peel burglar alarm activations effective January 1, 2016:
+The following verification processes are accepted for Toronto and Peel burglar alarm activations effective January 1, 2016, and for Niagara effective July 1, 2018:

 - Multiple zone activations;